Creating a Step-by-Step User Interface with the ASP.NET 2.0 Wizard Control: The Basics

 In order to insert a record when the Finished button is clicked, we'll need to do one of two things:

-Write ADO.NET code that connects to the database and issues the appropriate INSERT statement,
+- Write ADO.NET code that connects to the database and issues the appropriate

-We can then use a series of <asp:ControlParameter> values in the InsertParameters collection
+property.
+We can then use a series of<asp:ControlParameter>

 Web controls for collecting the user's contact information: